Browse Tutorials

 146K Views

 Asp.net MVC Controllers are responsible for controlling the flow of the application execution.
-When you make a request (means request a page) to MVC applications , a controller is responsible for returning the response to that request.
+When you make a request (which means requesting a page) to MVC applications, a controller is responsible for returning the response to that request.
 A controller can have one or more actions.
 A controller action can return different types of action results to a particular request.
+In this MVC Tutorial, we will explore more about Understanding Controllers and Actions in MVC Razor which will include what is controllers and actions in MVC Razor, types of controllers actions and helper methods, use of controllers, mvc controllers help.
+Consider our ASP.NET MVC Course for a better understanding of all MVC core concepts.

 Controller

-Basically, the controller Receives input like as form values, query strings values etc. from users via the View and perform required operations on the user's inputs with the help of Model and passing the results back to the View.
-Actually, controllers are classes that have methods or action results and these actions results are called by the routing system to process a particular request.
+The controller receives input like form values, query string values, etc. from users via the View and performs required operations on the user's inputs with the help of the Model and passing the results back to the View.
+Controllers are classes that have methods or action results and these action results are called by the routing system to process a particular request.

 Creating a Controller

 For creating a controller, do right-click on the Controller folder in your mvc application and select the menu option Add, Controller.
-After selection the Add Controller dialog is being displayed as shown in fig. Now enter your controller name before Controller word.
+After selection, the Add Controller dialog is displayed as shown in fig. Now enter your controller name before the Controller word.

 Controller Actions and Helper Methods

-Controller actions are methods defined in the controller class and responsible to perform required operations on the user's inputs like as form values, query strings values etc. with the help of Model and passing the results back to the View.
+Controller actions are methods defined in the controller class and responsible for performing required operations on the user's inputs like form values, query string values, etc. with the help of the Model and passing the results back to the View.
 Asp.net MVC has the following Built-in ActionResults Type and Helper methods :

 1. ViewResult

-Returns a ViewResult which renders the specified or default view by using controller View() helper method.
+Returns a ViewResult which renders the specified or default view by using the controller View() helper method.

 2. PartialViewResult